Three calls indexed for Hudson Terrace Capital. Click any card for the transcript snippet.

 | Pain → product fit | One value per field, no ranking | Confidence-ranked, top-N per pain |

 Flatten the graph and you kill the thing.
-Read the full thesis →
+Read our memory thesis →

 First account memory stands up in a week.
 By month two, the rep inheriting it reads the story, not a notes field.